GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Conclusion

 \section{Conclusion}

-In this work, we address the longstanding challenge of automated geometric diagram generation by introducing GeoLoom. a novel framework that bridges natural language and precise geometric rendering through formal language-based reasoning.
-By leveraging GeoLingua, a generation-oriented formal language tailored for geometric domains, and constructing GeoNF, a high-quality paired dataset of natural language and formal representations, we establish a principled foundation for training and evaluation.
-GeoLoom’s two-stage architecture, comprising a structured autoformalization module and a Monte Carlo-based coordinate solver, demonstrates strong spatial accuracy and computational efficiency.
+In this work, we introduce GeoLoom, a novel framework designed to overcome the structural limitations of conventional text-to-image models in the geometric domain.
+By establishing GeoLingua, a generation-oriented formal language, and curating GeoNF, a high-quality paired dataset, we provide a principled foundation for aligning natural language with rigorous geometric construction.
+GeoLoom’s two-stage architecture, decoupling logical autoformalization from Monte Carlo-based spatial optimization, achieves a unique balance of mathematical precision and computational efficiency.
 Through extensive experiments, we show that GeoLoom significantly outperforms existing baselines, making it a promising solution for scalable, accurate diagram generation in educational contexts.
 This work paves the way for future research in symbolic-geometric modeling and the integration of structured formalism into multimodal generation tasks.

-Limitations remain: the coordinate solver is restricted to 2D Euclidean geometry, linguistic variability can still affect robustness, and an 8$\%$ local-minimum failure rate persists.
-Addressing these issues will be important for future work.
+\textbf{Limitations.} While GeoLoom effectively automates 2D diagram generation, it has certain boundaries that offer avenues for future exploration.
+First, the current framework is strictly designed for planar Euclidean geometry.
+Extending the coordinate solver to handle 3D spatial constructions (e.g., prisms, spheres) or non-Euclidean surfaces would require a more complex manifold-based optimization logic.
+Second, the model's performance is tied to the clarity of the input text; highly ambiguous or nested linguistic descriptions can occasionally lead to errors in the autoformalization stage.
+Future work will focus on improving the system’s robustness to diverse phrasing and expanding the GeoLingua vocabulary to support multi-dimensional geometry.